Illinois Attorneys Assist Victims of Legal Malpractice

 - Failure to advise or obtain required consent — Clients don’t work on behalf of their lawyers — it’s the other way around.
 Your lawyer must provide knowledgeable legal counsel so that you can make well-informed decisions.

 A two-year statute of limitations exists for legal malpractice claims, making evidence more difficult to obtain with each passing day.
-Even if you are unsure about an attorney’s work on your behalf, it is in your best interests to contact the experienced attorneys at Schiff Gorman as soon as possible.
+Even if you are unsure about an attorney’s professional liability, it is in your best interests to contact the experienced attorneys at Schiff Gorman as soon as possible.

 Contact Chicago attorneys if you’ve been hurt by legal malpractice